HZcohort/DiNetxify/README.md

   Each medical records file must use a single diagnosis code version; currently supported versions are WHO or CM versions of ICD-9 and ICD-10.
 Other code systems must be converted to a supported format.
 ICD-10 codes may be formatted with a decimal point (e.g., `F32.1`) or without one (e.g., `F321`); ICD-9 codes may use a decimal format (e.g., `9.9`) or a non-decimal “short” format (e.g., `0099`).
 The **Date of diagnosis** column must use a consistent date format specified by the 1989 C standard.

-#### 1.2 Description of the dummy dataset provided
+### 1.2 Description of the dummy dataset provided

-The package includes example datasets demonstrating the required data format for disease network analysis:
+There are example datasets demonstrating the required data format for disease network analysis.
+All data is randomly generated.
+Although the ICD-9/10 codes are real, this data does not have practical reference value.

 - **dummy_phenotype.csv**: 60,000 records (3.72 MB)